barebox/barebox/Documentation/devicetree/bindings/barebox/barebox,state.rst

-.. note:: Since the ``default`` property is optional, keep in mind you may need a valid default value if other instances (like the bootchooser for example) depends on it.
+.. note:: Since the ``default`` property is optional, keep in mind you may need a valid default value if other instances (like the bootchooser for example) depend on it.
 Due to this, a ``default`` might be a required property instead.

 Variable Examples
 #################